 But we’ve noticed that many people do not know how to pack their trekking poles.
 Sometimes they either damage their pole before the trek or lose it during transit.

-1. Pack your poles inside your backpack
+1. Pack them inside your backpack

 2. Attach them through loops and secure with straps